derivexyz/lyra-vaults/docs/IntegrationTesting.md

 });
 ```
 ### Override Lyra params to force a failed trade request <a name="screen"></a>

-As an example, let's set custom lyra market params to force a reverted trade request

 ```typescript
 it('should revert when min premium < premium calculated with min vol', async () => {